Andriy Danayev

-Andriy Valeriyovych Danayev (Андрій Валерійович Данаєв; born 1 September 1979) is a former Tajik-born Ukrainian footballer who played as a midfielder and forward.
-During his career he became a journeyman, playing for 29 different clubs over 33 spells.
+Andriy Valeriyovych Danayev (Андрій Валерійович Данаєв; born 1 September 1979) is a Tajik-born Ukrainian former professional footballer who played as a midfielder and forward.
+During his career, he became a journeyman, playing for 29 different clubs over 33 spells.
 He played in 7 different countries, playing in the top divisions of Poland, Armenia, Ukraine, and Azerbaijan.

 Biography

 Born in the Tajik SSR, Danayev's family moved to Ukraine at some point during his childhood.
 He began playing football with the youth sides of Zorya Luhansk, progressing to playing for senior teams from 1996 when he started playing for Metiz Luhansk.
-After making 7 appearances Metiz in his first season as a professional footballer he joined the Belarusian side Vedrich Rechitsa.
-He made 28 league appearances for Vedrich, scoring 3 goals in the process.
-In 1998 he returned to Ukraine, playing for Junior Luhansk, before joining Ukrainian top division side Mykolaiv.
-He failed to make an appearance for Mykolaiv in the six months he spent with the club, deciding to try playing his football in another country.
+After making seven appearances Metiz in his first season as a professional footballer, he joined the Belarusian side Vedrich Rechitsa.
+He made 28 league appearances for Vedrich, scoring three goals in the process.
+In 1998, he returned to Ukraine, playing for Junior Luhansk, before joining Ukrainian top division side Mykolaiv.
+He failed to make an appearance for Mykolaiv in the six months he spent with the club, deciding to try playing football in another country.

-In 1999 Danayev moved to Poland, first playing for I liga team GKS Bełchatów.
-Danayev made his debut for Bełchatów on 29 May 1999, the final game of the season, coming off the bench in a 1-1 draw with Odra Wodzisław.
-Danayev had not done enough to prove himself with Bełchatów, and ended up moving to play for Chemik Police.
-He played the start of the 1999–2000 season playing for Chemik, making 17 appearances and scoring one goal, in a season where Chemik would finish runners-up in the league.
-For the second half of the season Danayev played for II liga team Odra Szczecin, making 9 appearances for the club.
-He started his final season in Poland playing with Kaszubia Kościerzyna, joining Lechia-Polonia Gdańsk after the winter break.
-He made 5 appearances in total for Lechia-Polonia.
-During his two and a half seasons in Poland Danayev played for 5 different teams, not spending more than six months with each team.
+In 1999 Danayev moved to Poland, first playing for top-flight team GKS Bełchatów.
+Danayev made his debut for GKS on 29 May 1999, the final game of the season, coming off the bench in a 1–1 draw with Odra Wodzisław.
+Danayev had not done enough to prove himself with Bełchatów, and ended up moving to Chemik Police.
+He spent the start of the 1999–2000 season playing for Chemik, making 17 appearances and scoring one goal, in a season where Chemik would finish runners-up in the league.
+For the second half of the season, Danayev played for II liga team Odra Szczecin, making nine appearances for the club.
+He started his final season in Poland at Kaszubia Kościerzyna, before joining Lechia-Polonia Gdańsk after the winter break.
+He made five appearances in total for Lechia-Polonia.
+During his two and a half seasons in Poland, Danayev played for five different teams, without spending more than six months with each team.